 ~ Steve Jobs ~

-It is impossible to read a label from inside the bottle.
-So the leader should create a culture of open and honest feedback.
-Encouraging plain-speak and a process for getting observations from their trusted team members.
+Then with understanding their limited perspective, the leader should create a culture of open and honest feedback.
+Encouraging plain-speak and developing the process for getting advice from their trusted team members.